Chart Color Schemes

 Tannum Sands has a typical household mix, with a higher-than-average median household size

 Family households account for 76.6% of all households, including 35.5% couples with children, 31.1% couples without children, and 9.5% single parent families.
-Non-family households constitute the remaining 23.4%, with lone person households at 21.5% and group households comprising 1.8%.
+Non-family households constitute the remaining 23.4%, with lone person households making up 21.5% and group households comprising 1.8%.
 The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households